Emotional SXO: The Future of Digital Marketing

 1. Emotional Intent Mapping (EIM)

-- The Anxious Search: A user typing "how to secure my small business data" isn't just informational; they are feeling vulnerable or fearful.
+• **The Anxious Search:** A user typing **"how to secure my small business data"** is feeling **vulnerable** or **fearful**.
 Your content needs to be reassuring and authoritative.

 2. Sensory and Affective Design